Have you ever wondered how to differentiate between a recently married man (of 6-12 months) and a why-did-I-marry- man (married for 10+ years)?

 The RM is dreamy-eyed, but marriage has served as an eye-opener for the WIM who thus lives in reality, and reality, as we all know, hurts.

-Much like married people give their houses fancy names like ‘Ashiana’, ‘Shreya & Rahul’s Cottage’ or ‘PremNiwas’, very soon, I’ll have to name my bachelor pad- ‘Ventilator Pad’, because all these men come over and ventilate, not necessarily complain but let out their pent-up steam.
-Some in the form of incessant unabated talk (no commas or full stops), while others insist on giving advice on everything under the sun (much like they have been receiving at home), and most abuse alcohol, sometimes followed by staring into space, imagining what they could have been.
+Much like married people give their houses fancy names like ‘Ashiana’, ‘Shreya & Rahul’s Cottage’ or ‘PremNiwas’, very soon, I’ll have to name my bachelor pad- ‘Ventilator Pad’ because all these men come over and ventilate, not necessarily complain but let out their pent-up steam.
+Some in the form of incessant unabated talk (no commas or full stops), while others insist on advising on everything under the sun (much like they have been receiving at home), and most abuse alcohol, sometimes followed by staring into space, imagining what they could have been.
 Present tense, past perfect.

 Why and on whose insistence they got married is still a mystery- a ‘whodunit’ they will spend a lifetime figuring out.